Getting Ready - Final Steps Before Heading Out

 You can purchase the special RV toilet paper that is designed for this purpose.
 But a lot of the standard home toilet paper brands can be used and will save you money.
 The key is to make sure that whatever you choose will work well.

-Click on this short video for an easy way to test any paper you consider.
+This video show you an easy way to test any paper you consider.
+By the way, it had a surprise ending for me!